Sponsored · Compounded GLP-1 not FDA-approved as finished drug · Prices confirmed at intake

 Clinical context: The "average" results shown here come from highly controlled trial conditions with structured diet and exercise support.
 Real-world results can be higher or lower depending on adherence, diet quality, dose level, and individual metabolism.

-Semaglutide vs. Tirzepatide: What the data shows
+Semaglutide vs. tirzepatide: what the data shows

 Both medications work by mimicking gut hormones that regulate appetite.
 Tirzepatide activates two receptors (GLP-1 and GIP), while semaglutide activates one (GLP-1).
 In head-to-head analyses and cross-trial comparisons, tirzepatide consistently shows greater weight loss — but there are important trade-offs.